Afro-Colombians: Raizal people

+Major Afro-Colombian Urban Populations

+Black ethnic groups by population

+According to the 2018 census there are the following Black ethnic groups:

 Cultural contribution

 Music

 In Colombia, native songs and musical genres are characterized by an exchange of multiple energetic and progressive musical processes.
 Notable examples include bambuco, cumbia, and porro, which are examples of typical folkloric musical genres that can be traced to having an African origin, descent, or influence in style.

 Bambuco

-The Bambuco has a unique indigenous origin, but is also composed of a multicultural tradition.
-The Bambuco is established in Colombia's central Andean and Cauca area and is played by string ensembles.
-The Bambuco combines elements of notations that fluctuate between a 6/8 or 3/4 meter, demonstrating its extreme flexibility.
+The Bambuco music genre has a unique Indigenous origin, but is also composed of a multicultural tradition.
+Bambuco is established in Colombia's central Andean and Cauca area and is played by string ensembles.
+Bambuco combines elements of notations that fluctuate between a 6/8 or 3/4 meter, demonstrating its extreme flexibility.
 It can be portrayed in different instrumental variants such as the Bambuco fiestero (a faster more playful rhythm) or the contemporary Bambuco.